Vegan Meringue Kisses (Aquafaba Meringue)

 - Add the caster sugar one tablespoon at a time while continuing to whisk and incorporate the sugar into the aquafaba.
 Whisk in each tablespoon for about 30 seconds before adding the next.
 Continue this process until you have incorporated all of the sugar, then whisk for another 10 minutes until thick and glossy.
 Add the vanilla extract if using and whisk for a minute to combine.

 - Split the meringue into two bowls.
 Add the beetroot powder to one bowl and fold until combined.

 - Add half of the cornflour to each bowl, and carefully fold it through the meringue mixture using a spatula until it is just incorporated - do not over-mix.

-- Transfer the meringue to a piping bag fitted with a star nozzle, alternating between one tablespoon of plain and one table spoon of beetroot meringue to create a varied pattern.
-Pipe little meringue kisses on to the baking tray, about 2-2.5cm in diameter.
-Allow a about a centimetre or so between each one.
+- Transfer the meringue to a piping bag fitted with a star nozzle, alternating between one tablespoon of plain and one tablespoon of beetroot meringue to create a varied pattern.
+Pipe little meringue kisses onto the baking tray, about 2-2.5cm in diameter.
+Allow about a centimeter or so between each one.

 - Bake in the oven for 1 hour.
 Once ready, leave the meringues in the oven for another 15 minutes with the door ajar.
 Take the tray out of the oven and allow the meringues to cool completely for another 30-60 minutes before removing them from the tray.